rxrosli/bowling-api/README.md

 Make sure to create a .env file with the following variables:

-- `PORT` - specifies what port will bw used when deployed (default is 3000)
+- `PORT` - specifies what port will be used when deployed (default is 3000)

 Build the application with `npm run build` then start the app with `npm run start`.